andrewlunde/shelldown/README.md

 ```

 if the bash script generated from the above example was run, it should output
-`everythin is okay` as it was referencing the second line the first codeblock
+`everything is okay` as it was referencing the second line the first codeblock

 ### Full Examples